tinoryj/tinoryj.github.io/_posts/2020-04-18-Note-Wu2019Wormhole.md

     * The bit is set when the corresponding child exists.
 With the bitmap, sibling(s) of an unmatched token can be located in O(1) time.
 * Second field: two pointers.
     * Each pointing to one of the leaf nodes.
-* The hash tag and keys are sorted separately, and then pointed by the pointer.
+* The hashtag and keys are sorted separately, and then pointed by the pointer.

 ## Summary

 ### Strength

-* Combining the advantages of prefix tree, B + tree and hash table, the algorithm complexity is lower than the existing index structure
+* Combining the advantages of prefix tree, B + tree, and hash table, the algorithm complexity is lower than the existing index structure

-### Weekness
+### Weakness

 * Complex algorithm expression, reading is not smooth.